 Richard Manning is a Senior Research Associate and supports the School.
 He works closely with Paul Collier on a series of research questions, largely focused on economic development and health policy in sub-Saharan Africa.
 Richard has joined us from the Centre for the Study of African Economies in the Department of Economics.
-Richard is an independent consultant on international development.
-He is also chairman of the board of the Institute of Development Studies, vice-chairman of the current Replenishment of the Global Fund for Aids, TB and Malaria and Coordinator of the Replenishment of the AfDB’s soft fund, as well as vice-chair of two earlier replenishments of the Global Fund.
+Richard Manning is also an independent consultant on international development, chair of the Board of the International Initiative for Impact Evaluation, and was co-ordinator of the past two replenishments of the AfDB’s soft fund, as well as vice-chair of two earlier replenishments of the Global Fund.

 Richard served in the UK Department for International Development and its predecessors from 1965-2003.
 He was a director general from 1996-2003, in which capacity he supervised the production of the first two white papers on international development of the Labour government.
 In the then Overseas Development Administration (ODA), from 1993-96 he served as principal finance officer and he was under-secretary for Asia from 1988-93.
 His assignments also included secondment to the British High Commission, Lagos, from 1968-1970, where he was involved in the relief effort at the end of the civil conflict, to the UK Permanent Representation to the European Communities in Brussels from 1973-75, where he was in particular engaged with the negotiations of the first Lome Convention, and to the British Embassy in Washington from 1984-86, where he was also alternate executive director at the World Bank.
 Richard was head of the South-East Asia Development Division from 1977-80.

 From June 2003 to January 2008, Richard was chair of the OECD's Development Assistance Committee.
 He was co-chair of the High Level Forum on Aid Effectiveness which met in Paris in 2005 and agreed the Paris Declaration on Aid Effectiveness.